-In two days of of lively discussion, delegates called for action on a variety of topics ranging from how medicine was taught in universities to the experience of international students.
+In two days of lively discussion, delegates called for action on a variety of topics ranging from how medicine was taught in universities to the experience of international students.

 Specifically, they backed taking action on: